DTerrell77/Antibiotic-Resistance/README.md

 <a name="note"></a>
 Things to Note:
 ---------------
-* This repo contains the final presentation under the "Final Presentation" folder which also contains all of our visualizations
+* This repo contains the final presentation under the "Final Presentation" folder which also contains all of our visualizations.
+Select "view raw" and it should download the ppt.
-* This repo contains the final paper under the "Final Paper" folder
+* This repo contains the final paper under the "Final Paper" folder.
+Select "view raw" and it should download as a word doc.
 * This repo contains the code to the Shiny app and to all of the visualizations
 * This repo also contains a html file of the visualizations which was used from knit in RStudio
 * This READme file contains the link to [Antibiotic-Resistance](https://antibioticresistance2018.carrd.co/)